 “None of us have,” said Hannah.
 She turned to look at Alfric.
 “Right?”

 “I’ve never seen one,” said Alfric.
 He glanced at Isra.
-“Well, I’ve seen pictures, and moving illustrations, and other things, along with the bones of a great dragon in the Dondrian museum, but not a real, live dragon.”
+“Well, I’ve seen pictures, and moving illustrations, and other things, along with the preserved remains of one in the Dondrian museum, but not a real, live dragon.”

 “We should go to the museum while we’re in Dondrian,” said Verity.
 “Isra would like it, I think.”